muxixi727/R1-Multimodal-Journey/README.md

 - VLMs seem to struggle to exhibit length increase patterns similar to LLMs.
 In our experiments, we tested various datasets but failed to replicate the length increase curve observed in Simple-RL.
 However, performance improvements were indeed observed through evaluation.

 - Although R1's RL only provides rewards based on answer correctness, it still demonstrates higher data efficiency compared to SFT.
-We compared the results on the mathvista testmini set.
+We compared the results on the mathvista-testmini set.

   ![image-20250210235340428](./result.png)